MS Plan A or Plan B

 - There will be an orientation at the beginning of the Fall semester and all newly admitted

 students are expected to attend.

-- A conditionally accepted student should meet with Graduate Advisor before taking classes,
+- A conditionally accepted student should meet with Graduate Adviser before taking classes,

 to discuss steps required to remove the condition.

-- After the conditions are met, the student is required to fill-out a change of status form, get the signature of the Graduate Advisor, and submit it to the SDSU Graduate Division.
+- After the conditions are met, the student is required to fill-out a change of status form, get the signature of the Graduate Adviser, and submit it to the SDSU Graduate Division.

-- A student should meet with the Graduate Advisor during office hours to complete a
+- A student should meet with the Graduate Adviser during office hours to complete a

 Program of Study (POS) via WebPortal (electronically), preferably immediately after

 the first semester.
 You should bring with you a list of 500 and 600 level courses